 Design Technology throughout the school follows the requirements of the National Curriculum 2014.
+For more information about our curriculum, you can speak to your child's teacher, a senior leader, or our curriculum leader (Mrs Becky Hibbitt).

 Through a variety of creative and practical activities, pupils are taught the knowledge, understanding and skills needed to engage in the process of designing and making.
 Wherever possible, they work in a range of contexts, such as home and school, gardens and playgrounds, the local community and the wider environment.